hyperspy/hyperspy/doc/user_guide/visualisation.rst

 .. versionadded:: 0.8.1

-When plotting using divergent colormaps, if ``centre_colormap`` is ``True`` (default) the constrast is automatically adjusted so that zero corresponds to the center of the colormap (usually white).
+When plotting using divergent colormaps, if ``centre_colormap`` is ``True`` (default) the contrast is automatically adjusted so that zero corresponds to the center of the colormap (usually white).
 This can be useful e.g. when displaying images that contain pixels with both positive and negative values.

-The following example shows the effect of centering the color map:
+The following example shows the effect of centring the color map:

 .. code-block:: python